jianyiyang-ai/jianyiyang-ai.github.io/_pages/projects.md

 **Fundamental Resource Allocation Algorithms**
-Online resource allocation is a key challenge to achieving carbon neutral computing or water selfsufficient computing.
-In these problems, renewables are replenished into batteries for AI computing.
+Online allocation with budget constraints is a key technique for sustainable AI.
+To improve the environmental efficiency of data centers where AI models are deployed, the data center operator needs to decide when and where to allocate energy (or equivalently schedule the workload) to make full use of the renewables which are time-varying and notably hard to predict.
+Thus, the key challenge to meet the envorionmental requirements is to decide the allocations subject to energy budget constriants which can be replenished by renewables.
+Our research designs algorithms for these problem with the guarantees of asympotatic competitive ratio and proposes learning-augmented algorithm to improve the statistical performance under the worst-case performance guarantee (see SIGMETRICS'24).

 **Environmentally Equitable Computing**
-It is required to decide when and where to schedule the AI workloads to improving the overall environmental efficiency.
+AI models are often deployed in data centers with different locations and have regional environmental mpacts.
+Thus, besides environmental efficiency, we should also consider geographical environmental justice when we decide when and where to schedule the AI workloads (as is pointed out by Environmentally Equitable AI).
+Our research designs new geographical load balancing algorithms that jointly optimize the service latency and the environmental justice relying on the regional footprints.

-**Hardware-efficient Neural Architecture Search** Hardware-aware Neural Architecture Search (NAS) is to optimize multiple performance metrics of AI models (accuracy , latency, energy consumption) when they are deployed on hardware systems.
+**Hardware-efficient and user-centered Neural Architecture Search** Hardware-aware Neural Architecture Search (NAS) is to optimize multiple performance metrics of AI models (accuracy , latency, energy consumption) when they are deployed on hardware systems.
 To complete hardware-aware NAS, we need to evaluate the performances of AI models on various devices.
 However, building a latency or enery predictor for various devices requires significant effort of measurements.
 We design novel methods that exploit latency monotonicity of different types of devices to sinificantly reduce the measurements (see SIGMETRIC'22).

-Another problem of AI deployment for diverse devices is to optimize the user experience which depends on accuracy latency, energy, etc. My studies develop user-centered online learning algorithms to select AI models for edge users, improving the user experience asymptotically (see IOTJ'22).
+Another problem of AI deployment for diverse devices is to optimize the user experience which depends on accuracy latency, energy, etc. Our studies develop user-centered online learning algorithms to select AI models for edge users, improving the user experience asymptotically (see IOTJ'22).

 <!-- pages/projects.md -->
 <div class="projects">